 In most sexual harassment lawsuits, the victim has suffered from harassment at the hands of a supervisor or a co-worker.
-But what about sexual harassment by customers, or other instances where the harasser does not work for the company?
-In …
+But sometimes sexual harassment comes from customers, or harassers who do not work for the company.
+This too may violate the law.
+Click to learn more.

 The Fifth Circuit denied an employer’s motion to compel arbitration for the simplest reason – the employer never signed the contract.
 Click to learn more.